DCC-EX/dcc-ex.github.io/docs/big-picture/stage6.rst

 The final sequence is the simplest of all, and allows for a higher speed run through block 4 ``FWD(40)`` (providing block 1 is free to enter), again freeing up block 4 once we've exited it ``AFTER(SNS1_TRN1_APP)``, and then finally handing control back to our original `exiting block 1 - station entry or main track?`_ decision sequence.

-Again, we start up with train 3 occupying block 4, and once train 1 has exited block 1, the squence below will execute, with train 3 moving to block 1, and train 2 being able to exit block 2.
+Again, we start up with train 3 occupying block 4, and once train 1 has exited block 1, the sequence below will execute, with train 3 moving to block 1, and train 2 being able to exit block 2.

 .. code-block::